Gary Caldwell

-Gary Caldwell (born 12 April 1982) is a Scottish former professional footballer and coach who is the manager of Exeter City.
+Gary Caldwell (born 12 April 1982) is a Scottish former professional footballer and coach who is the current head coach of club Wigan Athletic.
 Caldwell played for Newcastle United, Darlington, Coventry City, Derby County, Hibernian, Celtic, Wigan Athletic and won 55 international caps for Scotland.

 Primarily considered a centre back, Caldwell was a versatile player; he was also deployed as a right back and defensive midfielder at various spells in his career.
 His elder brother, Steven, was also a footballer and they were at Wigan concurrently.
 As an international, he earned a place in the Scottish FA International Roll of Honour after gaining over 50 caps.

 After retirement he went into coaching, and has managed Wigan Athletic, Chesterfield, Partick Thistle and Exeter City.

 Club career

 Newcastle United

 Caldwell started his career with Celtic Boys Club.
 At 16 he went to England, alongside his elder brother Steven at Newcastle United.
 Breaking through from the reserves proved difficult, however, and in search of first team football, he went on loan to other clubs on several occasions: Darlington and Hibernian in 2001–02, then Coventry and Derby County the following season.